 It is fundamental to relax the corpus cavernosum of the penis and promote erection.
 But nitric oxide is also found in the prostate tissue and the human bladder.
 In BPH, there are reduced levels of nitric oxide in the transition zone of the prostate.
 Consequently, the prostatic tone is increased, the muscle won’t relax easily, and it improves BPH symptoms.

 This theory suggests that having insufficient nitric oxide synthase causes proliferation in smooth muscle cells.
 This proliferation and increase in muscle tone make erection difficult in the penis.
 And, in the prostate, it contributes with BPH to push the prostate and cause lower urinary tract symptoms.

 There are two main branches of the nervous system.
 One of them is the autonomic nervous system, which controls the heartbeat and other body functions.
 Studies show that autonomic nerves play a critical role in prostate growth.
-When this autonomic activity increases in aging rats, BPH and erectile dysfunction start to appear.
+When this autonomic activity increases in aging rats, BPH and ED start to appear.